Dental Implants Lifespan…and Key Maintenance Tips

 Q: What happens to a “failed” dental implant?

-Q. Are implants in the teeth painful?
+Q: Are implants in the teeth painful?

-Q. Are there alternatives available for dental implants?
+Q: Are there alternatives available for dental implants?

-A: Bridges and dentures are indeed alternatives.
+A: Bridges and dentures are alternatives.

 Bridges